The Importance of Google Reviews: Part 5

 - Offer to talk it over offline.
 Let the customer know you'll email or call them to discuss the matter in person.

 - Show that you’re authentic and genuine.
 Sign off with your name or initials to show you’re taking the matter seriously and that a real person is listening.

 It is important to note that negative reviews cannot be deleted unless they violate Google’s content policy or the customer decides to edit or delete the comment.
 Therefore, your company’s response is critical in managing customer complaints and feedback.
 Engaging with a disgruntled customer quickly will often give you the opportunity to remedy the situation before it’s too late!

 Something to keep in mind regarding Google reviews is that anyone with a Google account can post a review or give a rating of your business.
 It does not necessarily need to be a customer.
 Amazon, for example, adds "Verified Purchase" when an actual customer posts a review.
 Google, however, does not adhere to this same regulation.

 The best move when receiving negative feedback on Google is to take it offline.
 You don’t want to get into a public spat with anyone, let alone a customer.
 Let the person know you'll connect with them directly via email to resolve the issue.
 Respond in a timely and professional manner, and communicate your goal of resolving things.
 Other customers will see this and be more confident in trusting your business.
-By following the guidelines provided above, you can rest assured that you won’t be putting out any major firestorms on your GMB page.
+By following the guidelines provided above, you can rest assured that you won’t be putting out any major firestorms on your Google Business Profile.